What are Ticks?

-If your dog has been diagnosed as having contracted Ehrlichiosis or other tick-borne disease, they will usually be treated using antibiotics for around four to six weeks.
+If your dog has been diagnosed as having contracted Ehrlichiosis or another tick-borne disease, they will usually be treated using antibiotics for around four to six weeks.
 In some rare cases where the dog is anaemic or is bleeding, a blood transfusion may be necessary.

 Are Ticks Dangerous to Humans?

-Yes they are as they can spread the bacteria Borrelia burgdorferi to humans which causes Lyme disease.
+Yes, they are as they can spread the bacteria Borrelia burgdorferi to humans which causes Lyme disease.

 You can also be infected with other dangerous diseases such as Anaplasmosis and Crimean-Congo Hemorrhagic Fever (CCHF).
-Although Crimean-Congo Hemorrhagic Fever is endemic to Africa and other parts of the world, the first case in Spain occurred as recently as in 2016 when a man died and his carer nurse was also infected.
+Although Crimean-Congo Hemorrhagic Fever is endemic to Africa and other parts of the world, the first case in Spain occurred as recently as 2016 when a man died and his carer nurse was also infected.